contrr/fileSorter-and-undoSorter/README.md

 1. Before you can use this files you have to install nodejs ("https://nodejs.org/en") to use JS on your computer.
 2. You have to change the directory in both of the files.
+3. IMPORTANT YOU HAVE TO USE SLASH AND NOT BACKSLASH FOR THE DIRECTORY C:/Users/User/Desktop/SORTfolder

 Sort_v.1.js:
 const sourceFolder = 'path:'; //You have to change the directory